nandiniadapa/javascriptBasics/README.md

 created arthimetic operations
-created a temperature coverter created a profitlossindicator style applied for profit loss indicator. style applied for profit loss created a precision linking with js
+created a temperature coverter created a profitlossindicator style applied for profit loss indicator style applied for profit loss created a precision linking with js
 Created a To fixed function linking with js